nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    - LectureName: valid lecture name that does not containt symbols
    - VideoName: valid lecture name that does not contain symbols

-   Note: LectureName and VideoName should not contain commas (",").
+   Note: VideoName should not contain commas (",").
 Rather than throwing errors, Le Tracker will treat it as though the user intended to delete multiple videos

 3. The appropriate `MarkCommand` subclass object is created then returned to its caller